 Interested in Japan?
 Have a question you’d like answered?
 Post a comment or email me.
 I’d love to hear from you.

-**The schedule for posts has changed a few times over the last year as I’ve tried to find the right balance for my many writing projects.
-From October 2012 on we’ll be going to one regular post a week.
-Thank you for reading and as always feel free to let me know if you’d like to see more (or less) of anything.**
+**Thank you for reading and as always feel free to let me know if you’d like to see more (or less) of anything.**

 Hopefully my posts on Japanese Culture will be helpful to anyone interested in the subject.
 I take my information from several courses at the University of Arizona, my own browsing of Japanese history and literature, as well as the day-to-day observations of Japanese society while I live here.
-I write about whatever happens to inspire me, but if you have questions about Japanese Society or Culture, feel free to write me and I will attempt to post an answer to the best of my ability.
+I write about whatever happens to inspire me, but if you have questions about Japan, feel free to write me and I will attempt to post an answer to the best of my ability.
 You’ll note my posts are generally not annotated or cited.
 They are mostly my own ideas on the subject, but I will link if I use a resource.